mhef/powerstrings/README.md

 PowerStrings is a webtool to easily manipulate, transform and format strings (texts).

-Works by taking an input, chaining string and arrays transformers and then returning an output.
+Works by taking an input, chaining strings and arrays transformers and then returning an output.

 ## Developing